Construction – Forever the Market for Lemons?

 Despite being published 50 years ago, the parallels of adverse selection remain stark in our industry.

-At Akerlof, with knowledge of the market and an understanding of processes, products and people we are able to address imbalance and asymmetry of information on behalf of our clients.
 Our insight, experience and understanding enables our clients to move beyond the status quo and unlock a more sustainable construction market than the current ‘Market for Lemons’.